 Analysis of purchase history

-As explained, CI provides details related to the purchase history of customers, through which businesses can identify patterns and trends.
+As explained, CI provides details on customers' purchase history, enabling businesses to identify patterns and trends.

-For example, an analysis of the purchase history of a retailer might disclose that the majority of audiences shop for juice and snacks every June and August.
+For example, an analysis of a retailer's purchase history might reveal that most customers buy juice and snacks in June and August.

-This data might be used by a retailer to plan sales, send personalized promotional emails or messages related to snacks and juices, and stock up on inventory for these durations.
+A retailer might use this data to plan sales, send personalized promotional emails or messages about snacks and juices, and manage inventory for these periods.

 Social media sentiment analysis

-Social media is the best place to know how customers feel regarding a product, a brand, an experience, etc.
+Social media is the best place to understand how customers feel about a product, brand, experience, etc.

 Even though they aren't sharing their opinions on websites, it's possible to collect insights from social media conversations that can help businesses take appropriate steps.